 6) Perturbative methods and renormalizability.
-Derivation of Feynman rules for a generic local quantum field theory in D dimensions.
+Derivation of the Feynman rules from the Lagrangian of a generic quantum field theory.
 The concept of strictly renormalizable theories.
 Application to scalar QED: ultraviolet divergences of the four-point scalar correlation function.
-(Proof of locality of one-loop divergences in a generic local theory.
-Criterion for the determination of divergent correlation functions and determination of power-counting renormalizable couplings in a D-dimensional space-time).
-Non-renormalizable theories and (super)-renormalizable theories [IZ: 8.1.3].
+(Proof of locality of the one-loop divergences in a generic local quantum field theory.
+Criterion for the determination of the superficially divergent correlation functions.
+Determination of all power-counting renormalizable couplings in a generic D-dimensional space-time).
+Non-renormalizable theories and super-renormalizable theories [IZ: 8.1.3].
 The $\lambda \varphi^3$ -theory in D = 6 as a limit theory.
 [The Gross-Neveu model in D = 3 as a non-perturbatively consistent theory, although non-renormalizable by power counting].

-7) $\lambda \varphi^3$ -model in D = 6 and higher order renormalizability.
-Superficial divergences and subdivergences.
-Explicit one-loop renormalization: computation of Z, Z_1 , β -function and anomalous dimension γ ; running coupling constant and asymptotic freedom [S2: 14, 16].
+7) $\lambda \varphi^3$ -model in D = 6 and higher-order renormalizability.
+Superficial divergences and sub-divergences.
+Explicit one-loop renormalization: computation of Z, Z_1 , the β -function, and the anomalous dimension γ ; running coupling constant and asymptotic freedom [S2: 14, 16].
 (Explicit solution of the Callan-Symanzik equation and the phenomenon of dimensional transmutation).
 Determination of one-loop counterterms.
 (Two-loop diagrams for the propagator and the three-point function: local and non-local divergences, the problem of nested and overlapping divergences.
-Proof of cancelation of non-local divergences at two loops and role of subtraction of one-loop divergences.
-Subtraction of remnant superficial local divergences at two loops [C: 5.2]. n-point correlation functions with n > 3 and higher loops).
+Proof of the cancelation of all non-local divergences at two loops, and the role of the subtraction of one-loop divergences.
+Subtraction of remnant superficial local divergences at two loops [C: 5.2]). [n-point correlation functions with n > 3 and higher loops].

 8) Quantization of YM theories.
 Negative norm states in YM theories and the problem of manifest covariance.
 The gauge-fixing problem in the functional integral approach.
-(Canonical quantization in axial gauge and corresponding expression of gauge-invariant correlation functions in the functional integral approach from first principles [WI: 9.2], [WII: 15.4], [IZ: 12.2.1]).
+(Canonical quantization in the axial gauge, and the corresponding expression of gauge-invariant correlation functions in the functional integral approach from first principles [WI: 9.2], [WII: 15.4], [IZ: 12.2.1]).
 Gauge invariance of the functional measure over matter fields and YM potentials [WII: 15.4].
 Faddeev-Popov quantization method: functional δ -function identities and FP determinant [P: 3.1].
 Independence of gauge-invariant correlation functions of the gauge-fixing.
 The Lautrup weighting functionals H[b].
 The Feynman-Lorenz λ -gauge.
 (Weinberg's theorem).
-Connection with axial gauge and first principles [WII: 15.5].
-FP determinant and ghost fields, anticommutation statistics and ghost number conservation.
+Connection of the FP method with the axial gauge and first principles [WII: 15.5].
+FP determinant and ghost fields, anticommutation statistics, ghost number conservation.
 The Nakanishi-Lautrup auxiliary fields B^a [WII: 15.6].

 9) BRST symmetry and physical states.
 Missing gauge invariance of the FP action.
-Classical and quantum BRST symmetry as key ingredient ensuring strict renormalizability and non-propagation of non-physical states.
+BRST symmetry as the key ingredient ensuring the strict renormalizability of a YM theory and the decoupling of non-physical states.
 BRST transformations as a global one-parameter anticommuting symmetry group.
 Nilpotency of the transformations and invariance of the action.
-The FP term as trivial cocycle.
+The FP action as a trivial cocycle.
 On-shell nilpotency in the absence of auxiliary fields.
-The BRST charge Q in canonical quantization and its properties.
-Requirement of gauge-fixing independence of correlation functions of physical operators and the Kugo-Ojima condition on physical states.
+The conserved BRST charge Q in canonical quantization and its properties.
+Requirement of gauge-fixing independence of correlation functions of physical operators and the Kugo-Ojima condition for physical states.
 Q commutes with the S-matrix.
-The physical positive definite Hilbert space \mathcal{H} as cohomology of Q. (Canonical quantization of asymptotic fields and their commutation relations with Q. Proof of absence of ghosts and non-physical gauge bosons in \mathcal{H} [WII: 15.7].
+The physical positive-definite Hilbert space \mathcal{H} as the cohomology of Q. (Canonical quantization of the asymptotic fields and their commutation relations with Q. Proof of the absence of ghosts and non-physical gauge bosons in \mathcal{H} [WII: 15.7].
 Conserved BRST current.
 Explicit expression of Q and relation with the Gupta-Bleuler condition in QED).